 An economic interest can be assumed if significant investments are made; thus, new job places are created.
 It also includes some resulting improvements in the market situations of already resident companies, or technically high-quality products are manufactured.

 - the activity has a positive impact on the economy, and

 - the financing of the implementation is backed by equity or a loan commitment

 If you need money to finance your business in Germany you can apply for one of the easy to get loans, such as Auxmoney.

 Have a business plan

 In addition to a solid business idea, you should prepare a business plan.
 A business plan will give a better overview of the various steps and requirements of the business.
-It is also useful to have when a student applies for approval of part-time self-employment.
+It’s also helpful to have when a student applies for approval of part-time self-employment.

-Thus immigration office (Ausländerbehörde) will see all scope of your self-employed activiity and its part-time intend.
+Thus immigration office (Ausländerbehörde) will see all scope of your self-employed activity and its part-time intent.

 Your business plan for a self-employed residence permit should emphasize the following moments: